EASTERN & ORIENTAL BERHAD

 - ensure that each item of special business included in the notice to be accompanied by a full explanation of the effects of the proposed resolution;

 - encourage poll voting on substantive resolutions and make an announcement of the detailed results showing the number of votes cast for and against each resolution;

 - for re-election of Directors, ensure that the notice of meeting states which Directors are standing for election or re-election with a brief description to include matters such as age, relevant experience, directorships in other public companies, date of appointment to the Board and details of participation in board committee;

 - conduct a business presentation with a question and answer session, where appropriate and if required.

 - The MD, Finance Director and/or Director-Group Corporate Strategy are authorised by the Board to speak on behalf of the Group and to manage the communication of information to shareholders, investors, other stakeholders and the public.

 Directors’ External Commitments and Conflicts of Interest

-- The Company’s Articles of Association stipulate that a Director who is in any way, whether directly or indirectly, interested in a contract or proposed contract with the Company shall declare his/her interest in accordance with the provisions of the Companies Act, 1965.
+- The Company’s Constitution stipulate that a Director who is in any way, whether directly or indirectly, interested in a contract or proposed contract with the Company shall declare his/her interest in accordance with the provisions of the Companies Act, 2016.
 The Director concerned shall not participate in deliberations and shall abstain himself/herself from casting his/her votes in any matter arising thereof.